What it’s like on Google’s Assistant-themed ride at CES 2019

 The slow-moving ride takes you through Dad's day: His rambunctious kids run through the house, he gets stalled in traffic, then gets caught in a downpour.
 Through it all, he gets help from none other than... the Google Assistant.
 Dad says things like "Hey Google, navigate to bakery," and "Send Jane my ETA."

 Then he goes to a French bakery where the baker only speaks French.
-Which is a good time to use the new Assistant interpreter mode, just announced today.
+Which is a good time to use the new Assistant interpreter mode, literally announced today.

 As the ride moves along, you can see the Google Assistant jumping into action on a screen on the dash of the ride cart.
 At the end of the ride, you get your picture taken.